Dynamics of Quadruple Systems Composed of Two Binaries: Stars, White Dwarfs, and Implications for Ia Supernovae: Introduction

 An important component of the problem for both triples and quadruples is the role of non-secular dynamics.
 In particular, rapid eccentricity oscillations occurring on the timescale of the mutual or outer orbit --- ``evection'' --- can cause large perturbations to the angular momentum of the inner binary while it is at high eccentricity \citep[\eg][]{2005MNRAS.358.1361I,2012arXiv1211.4584K,2012ApJ...757...27A,2014MNRAS.438..573B,2014MNRAS.439.1079A}.
 Previous treatments have either relied on fully dynamical calculations or analytic expressions derived in limiting cases.
 We generalize these previous analytic investigations to arbitrary mutual eccentricity, and assess evection for the merger and collision rate of both triple and quadruple systems over the range of semi-major axis ratios we explore.
 We find that evection slightly enhances the merger rates, but may have a more substantial effect on the nature of the merger (\eg whether head-on collisions or gravitational wave-driven mergers).

 The remainder of this paper is organized as follows.
 In \S\ref{sec:theory}, we discuss the secular effects we have considered in this work.
 In \S\ref{sec:features}, we compare the secular results from quadruple systems to the triple systems and discuss the new features we find in quadruple systems that could lead to important astrophysical implications.
 Then, in \S\ref{sec:SN}, we apply our calculations to the ``quadruple scenario'' of WD mergers and show how it can shed light on the SN Ia rate puzzle.
 We discuss the role of evection in \S\ref{sec:evection}.
 Finally we summarize our results and discuss the caveats and limitations of our work in \S\ref{sec:conclusion}.
 We tabulate the coefficients in the octupole perturbation formula in Appendix \ref{App:Octu}.
 Descriptions and tests of our secular code are presented in Appendix \ref{App:code}.
+The physics of a ``precession oscillation'' phenomenon in some WD mergers is explained in Appendix \ref{app:rapidwiggle}.
 Detailed calculations pertaining to evection are described in Appendix \ref{App:Evec}.